VIRTUAL-K4MI-CLUB/Master/D.md

 No activation sequence available.

-Try again on startup date, UwU.
+Try again on startup date, UwU